htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 secure communication is not working properly.
 Verify that the pool password is stored correctly on these machines.

-Regardless of how Condor’s authentication is configured, the pool password can always be set locally by running the
+Regardless of how Condor's authentication is configured, the pool password can always be set locally by running the

 ::